 Often considered the most common type of pest in the world, rodents are also high on the list of many people's fears.
-If you spot even just one rat or mouse in your home, it could indicate more than one rodent is present, but don't worry—that's where Wildlife X Team® Fort Worth can help.
+If you spot even one rat or mouse in your home, it could indicate more than one rodent is present, but don't worry—that's where Wildlife X Team® Fort Worth can help.
 We have years of experience with trapping rodents and, most importantly, repairing rodent damage and preventing future rodent issues.
 Call 817.857.4803 today to get rid of your Fort Worth rodent problems today!
+Learn more about Wildlife X Team® Fort Worth's rodent control process below.

 Despite their small appearance, rodents can do a lot of damage to landscapes and buildings on your Fort Worth property.
 Some of the more common rodent complaints are as follows: